blakeblackshear/frigate/docs/docs/frigate/hardware.md

 #### Hailo-8l PCIe

-Frigate supports the Hailo-8l M.2 card on any harware but currently it is only tested on the Raspberry pi5 PCIe hat from the AI kit.
+Frigate supports the Hailo-8l M.2 card on any hardware but currently it is only tested on the Raspberry Pi5 PCIe hat from the AI kit.

 ## What does Frigate use the CPU for and what does it use a detector for?
 (ELI5 Version)